emptyrivers/wow-bisector/README.md

 - /bisect reload
   - alias for /reloadui

+### API

+Bisector provides an API under the global `Bisector` to allow other addons to whitelabel its functionality.
+This API is currently unstable, and is thus not documented until it is finalized.
+Inspect the source code to find what API functions are available, and feel free to provide feedback if there are any bugs and/or features you'd like to see added.

 ## Hints

 If you suspect that a particular addon is not necessary to reproduce your issue, or if you're trying to find which addon is interfering with another known addon, you can provide a hint to Bisector to speed things up.
 The syntax is as follows: